oba14/ToDoListNew/UserManual.md

 + Search the list by gtaskiving a date or filter by project name.
 + Edit a task
   + Mark task as done
+  + Remove a task
 + Save task list to a file
 + Load the tasks from the file

 ## Installing ToDoly
 ToDoLy can be installed by downloding code from github repository.
 For runing app you need to have java 8 or later installed on the machine